 Patients feel proud and victorious after they have completed their rehabilitation program and transitioned back to their normal life.

 What they may not realize is that leaving an addiction is only the first step towards complete and lifelong victory.
-Many other steps are necessary to lead a complete drug-free life.
+Many other steps are necessary to lead a completely drug-free life.

 Once you leave the rehabilitation center and enter the real world, you feel that you can now face your former addiction, outside the rehabilitation center, as you have become stronger and more aware of the ways things work and that you have left your addictions behind.